redbear/Duo/docs/getting_started.md

 ![image](images/RBDuo-L.png)

 This getting started guide will show you how to use the RedBear Duo IoT development board quickily.
-There are three topics:
+There are two topics:

 1. Out of the box test
-2. Connect the board to the Internet
-3. Develop an application using WebIDE or Arduino IDE.
+2. Develop an application using WebIDE or Arduino IDE.

 ## Prerequisites for Setup